vercel-support/yarn-ws-monorepo/README.md

 # Deploying Monorepos with Yarn Workspaces and Vercel

-In this guide, you will deploy a monorepo with Yarn workspaces and the following components:
+In this repository, you will deploy a monorepo with Yarn workspaces and the following components:

 - A `create-react-app` application with a frontend and backend
 - A Next.js application
 - A common library containing a utility function shared between each application

+You can follow the step by step guide [here](https://vercel.com/guides/deploying-yarn-monorepos-to-vercel).

 To deploy to Vercel, please follow these steps: